-Shifting our support for local businesses to online (or delivery/curbside in the case of restaurants) should be an easy one for this tech-savvy generation.
-So, if you're financially able, cruise your mouse on over to the "submit payment" button option available at these Fort Worth shops. 📸: @CowtownMade
+Shifting our support for local businesses to online should be an easy one for this tech-savvy generation.
+If you're financially able, cruise your mouse on over to the "submit payment" button option available at these Fort Worth shops. 📸: @CowtownMade

 Shops in the Fort Worth Stockyards